 By profaning the covenant of the fathers?

 a.
-Have we not all one Father: This does not teach the idea of the universal fatherhood of God, the doctrine that all are saved or that God is everyone’s father in the same way.
+Have we not all one Father?
+This does not teach the idea of the universal fatherhood of God, the doctrine that all are inherently right with God, or that God is everyone’s father in the same way.
 This is a simple assertion that because we are all made in the image of God, we must respect and deal honorably with all.

 i.
 In addition, this may have reference to their common Father in Abraham.